Version 8 of the Handbook was published on 1 October 2013. For more information, please click "History" above.

 Matters that may affect your suitability to be admitted as a solicitor will include (but are not limited to) criminal convictions, police cautions, reprimands and final warnings together with financial problems such as bankruptcy or entering into voluntary arrangements, and academic offences including plagiarism.
 You should read the SRA Suitability Test for our requirements on character and suitability.

-will send you an application form and detailed guidance to apply for a CRB disclosure approximately 12 weeks before you are expected to complete your training contract.
+will send you an application form and detailed guidance to apply for a DBS disclosure approximately 12 weeks before you are expected to complete your training contract.
 Incomplete or incorrectly completed forms will be returned and delays to admission will result.